Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/3-Pallet_XCM/Pallet_XCM_slides.md

 The XCM pallet is the bridge between the XCVM subsystem and the FRAME subsystem.

-**It also allows us to send/execute XCM and interact with the XCM executor**.
+**It allows us to send/execute XCMs and interact with the XCM executor**.

----
+---v

 ## How XCM is expected to be used